kuang-j-wei/neetcode/notes/dsa-beginners.md

 * Then we bubble down and swap with the smallest of its two direct children

 ## Heapify
-* $O(n)$ time complexity
+### Description
 * It turns a regular array into a heap
+### How it works
 * It works by first going to the first node that doesn't have any children
 * Then we check whether the current node is smaller than the two children
   * If it is smaller, move up
-* If it is not smaller, then we exchange with the smallest of the two children, then bubble down again to again make sure the subtree still satisfies the heap ordering property
+  * If it is not smaller, then we exchange with the smallest of the two children, then bubble down again to make sure the subtree still satisfies the heap ordering property
+* We continue doing this until we've reached the top root node
+### Time Complexity
+* $O(n)$
+* Starting from the first level where there is at least one non-leaf nodes, we need to go through every node in this level
+* Every time we go up a level, the number of nodes decrease by half
+* But then the number of levels we need to percolate down also increase
+* The sum nicely sums to roughly O(n)